justindomke/pangolin/README.md

 ## Why (for researchers)?

 Pangolin is extremely modular.
-It's build around a simple [internal representation](https://justindomke.github.io/pangolin/ir.html) (IR) in which there are only two types of objects: An `Op` represents a conditional distributionsor deterministic function, while an `RV` contains a single `Op` and a list of parent `RV`.
+It's build around a simple [internal representation](https://justindomke.github.io/pangolin/ir.html) (IR) in which there are only two types of objects: An `Op` represents a conditional distribution or deterministic function, while an `RV` contains a single `Op` and a list of parent `RV`.
 Primitives to make evaluation efficient on modern hardware (e.g. `VMap` or `Scan`) wrap individuals `Op`s.
 That's basically all there is to it.

 All other parts of Pangolin are decoupled: They only depend on the IR, not on each other.
 For example, the [interface](https://justindomke.github.io/pangolin/interface.html) offers a friendly way for users to specify models, with optional broadcasting, program transformations, and so on.
 Internally, this is quite complicateded.
 But it just produces models in the IR.
 The different backends only look at the IR, and don't even know that the interface layer exists.